ibmdb/python-ibmdb/README.md

 ## Latest Updates

 ### *Updated ibm_db*
-  Apr 12, 2021: A new release 3.0.4 of ibm_db and ibm_db_dbi available.
+  Mar 2, 2022: A new release 3.1.1 of ibm_db and ibm_db_dbi available.

 <a name='support'></a>